VFUC/fafafa/README.md

 # FaaS Fault Facilitator

-Examplary approach to perform **Fault Injection** in Function-as-a-Service application deployments.
+Exemplary approach to perform **Fault Injection** in Function-as-a-Service application deployments.

 This implementation focuses on YAML-based deployments to _AWS Lambda_ using the _Serverless_ framework.